Celebrate Passover

 Traditional Seder

-Celebrate the Jewish exodus on the second night of Passover with Rabbi Barras and our Temple Beth Am community with an elegant and meaningful seder at 5:45 PM.
-UPDATED LOCATION – NOW AT THE HUB.
+Celebrate the second night of Passover with Rabbi Barras and our Temple Beth Am community with an elegant and meaningful seder in the Multi-Purpose Room at The Hub.

 Family Friendly Seder

-Join Rabbi Greengrass, Rabbi Aklepi, and Cantor Coyot at 5:45 in the Kislak Family Social Hall for a festive meal, Passover seder activities for the whole family, live music, and a chance to connect with your Jewish community.
+Join Rabbi Greengrass and Rabbi Aklepi in the Kislak Family Social Hall for a festive meal, Passover seder activities for the whole family, live music, and a chance to connect with your Jewish community.

 Miami Jews Seder in the Garden

-Miami Jews invites you to an engaging Passover experience for Young Professionals in their 20s & 30s.
+Miami Jews invites you to an engaging Passover experience designed for young professionals in their 20s and 30s.
+Space is limited!
+Learn more at @miamijews on Instagram.

 Passover Yizkor Service